jdelles/100-days-of-code/log.md

 The same article also talked about separating words with in a file name or url with - instead of _ because Google search regards a - as a word separator but does not consider an _ to be so.
 Spaces are also to be avoided because not all browsers handle spaces the same way.

+### Day 4: May 1, 2021
+#####

+**Today's Progress**:
+- Searching and sorting algorithms in CS for extra credit
+- Foundations: Introduction to the front-end
+- Foundations: HTML and CSS Basics
+- - - Refers to https://www.freecodecamp.org/learn/responsive-web-design/ (looks like we'll be on this step for bit!)

+**Thoughts**:
+Squeezed in an hour between running, grocery shopping and tennis.
+Weekends may be the toughest to stick with an hour a day.

 ### Day X: MM DD, YYYY
 #####